 To ensure the permanent legal end of slavery, Republicans drafted the Thirteenth Amendment during the war.
 Yet the end of legal slavery did not mean the end of racial injustice.
-During the war, ex-slaves were often segregated into disease-ridden contraband camps.
-After the war, the Republican Reconstruction program of guaranteeing black rights succumbed to persistent racism and southern white violence.
-Long after 1865, most black southerners continued to labor on plantations, albeit as nominally free tenants or sharecroppers, while facing public segregation and voting discrimination.
+During the war, formerly enslaved people were often segregated into disease-ridden contraband camps.
+After the war, the Republican Reconstruction program of guaranteeing the rights of Black Americans succumbed to persistent racism and southern white violence.
+Long after 1865, most Black southerners continued to labor on plantations, albeit as nominally free tenants or sharecroppers, while facing public segregation and voting discrimination.
 The effects of slavery endured long after emancipation.

 VI.
 Primary Sources

-Fugitive slaves posed a dilemma for the Union military.
+Self-emancipating people posed a dilemma for the Union military.
 Soldiers were forbidden to interfere with slavery or assist runaways, but many soldiers disobeyed the policy.
-In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting fugitive slaves who came to Fortress Monroe in Virginia.
-In order to avoid the issue of the slaves’ freedom, Butler reasoned that runaway slaves were “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.
+In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting freedom-seeking people who came to Fortress Monroe in Virginia.
+Butler reasoned that these people were “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.
 Later that summer Congress affirmed Butler’s policy in the First Confiscation Act.

 Civil War soldiers described the experience of combat as both terrifying and confusing.
 The American writer, Ambrose Bierce, captures both the confusion and terror of the Battle of Shiloh in the below excerpt of his 1881 recollections of the battle.